 - Air: We can perceive it.
 We need it for our existence and the absence of it is the pathway to death.

 If we already know how to accept the truth even when we can’t see it then why are we in denial of that one aspect which plays an integral role in our mental - “our feelings”.

 Why is it that any anomaly or disturbance in mental health is a cause of shame and needs to be hidden while physical health is something we flaunt?

 When your child coughs/sneezes, you immediately get him some syrup, and you rush to your nearest doctor.
 A cough/sneeze is a physical symptom, and visible, thus you get all worked up.

 But stop for a moment and attempt to analyze all those symptoms which you can’t physically see:

-- Your teen’s appetite has reduced, he is losing/gaining weight
+- Your teen’s appetite has reduced, and he is losing/gaining weight

 - His sleeping pattern has changed

 - Your teenager isn’t meeting his friends and is not being social.
 Are you worried?
 Do you wonder why?

 - Your child remains irritated and is violent for days on end?
 Do you get worked up?